pedroksl/AdvancedAE/README.md

 ### Localization

 All contributions with translations are welcome.
-Localization is now handled by our [Crowdin page] (https://crowdin.com/project/advanced-ae/invite?h=464374806115e6b9f8ec8b93d2fdff762537248).
+Localization is now handled by our [Crowdin page](https://crowdin.com/project/advanced-ae/invite?h=464374806115e6b9f8ec8b93d2fdff762537248).
 Please be aware that we use string format, so things like "%s" should be preserved.

 Found a bug?
 Missing a feature?